© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2026

 1.1.
 Terms and Principles

-Climate change, consumption of IT, savings through IT, savings in IT, sustainability, CO2, CO2-equivalents, CO2 footprint, CO2 handprint, negative external effects, watts, joules, efficiency, effectiveness
+Climate change, consumption of IT, savings through IT, savings in IT, sustainability, CO2, CO2 equivalents, CO2 intensity, CO2 footprint, CO2 handprint, negative external effects, watts, joules, efficiency, effectiveness

 1.2.
 Learning Goals